QuestNetwork/quest-dolphin-js/README.md

 ````

 ## Support Us
-This project is a lot of work and unfortunately we need to eat food (ツ)
+This project is a lot of work, help us start a non-profit for this project! (ツ)

 | Ethereum| Bitcoin |
 |---|---|